-Once an application is submitted you will be contacted by the Engagement coordinator to complete next steps: orientation, background check and placement.
+Please fill out the Volunteer Application.
+Once your application is submitted, you will be contacted to complete next steps: orientation, background check and placement.

 Benefits of volunteering with ReWA

-• Help refugee and immigrant adults gain familiarity with the U.S. culture and community resources
+• Support refugee and immigrant adults in gaining familiarity with the U.S. culture and community resources

-• Be a part of an exciting, community-based effort to make a difference in the lives of refugee and immigrant women and their families
+• Be a part of an exciting, community-based effort to make a difference in the lives of newcomer refugee and immigrant families.